-The cut off for when you can file paperwork for a lawsuit is determined by the Florida statute of limitations on personal injury cases.
+The cut off for when you can file paperwork for a lawsuit is determined by the statute of limitations on personal injury cases.
 A statute of limitations determines the last date after an accident you can file your lawsuit.
 If you do not file your lawsuit before the statute of limitations expires, your claim is forever barred.
 But there are also considerations other than the statute of limitations you will need to make to ensure you get started on time.

 Statutes of Limitations Set a Final Deadline on Filing Truck Accident Suits